axelvaldez/radical-companies/_posts/competition/2023-02-14-ptsd-and-trust.markdown

 ---

 <div style="display:none;">
- <p>According to the post by Dr. John Roth, as a young person, the Roman Emperor Tiberius was a good person, but he ended up “a debauched, dissolute, and cruel recluse.”</p>
+ <p>As a young person, the Roman Emperor Tiberius was a good person, but he ended up “a debauched, dissolute, and cruel recluse.”</p>
 </div>

 <!--